d2l-ai/d2l-en/chapter_introduction/index.md

 Note that the objectives are complemented with a set of techniques of *how* to accomplish them, including types of data, models, training techniques, etc.
-The list below is just a sampling of the problems ML can tackle to motivate the reader and provide us with some common language for when we talk about more problems throughout the book.
+The list below is just a sampling of the problems machine learning can tackle to motivate the reader and provide us with some common language for when we talk about more problems throughout the book.